zegetech/zegetech.github.io/_posts/2019-04-23-database-modelling-and-erds.md

 ![crow's Foot notation](/assets/images/blog/ERD/Crows-Foot-notation-symbols.png){:.img-responsive .center}

-## Types of data base models.
+## Types of data models.

-ERD diagrams are now used to achieve upto three levels of abstraction during the database modelling process;
+ERD diagrams are used to come up with visual representation fo the data modelling process.
+Upto three levels of abstraction can be achieved in the process;

 1. **Conceptual data model.** A high-level description of the project's/software's information needs.
 It specifically describes the entities about which information will be collected and their relationship to one another.
 This level hardly contains any details available for the physical database structure Translates into a logical data model.
 For example;
 ![Conceptual data model](/assets/images/blog/ERD/cdm.png){:.img-responsive .center}
-1. **Logical data model.** The logical data model is based off of a conceptual data model.
+1. **Logical data model.** The logical data model is based on a conceptual data model.
 Since logical data models anticipate implementation on a specific computing system, it describes the internal details of physical storage(relational or non-relational).
 It defines how the system should be implemented regardless of the DBMS(Database management system).
 Logical data models are technology independent.
 For example;
 ![Logical data model](/assets/images/blog/ERD/ldm.png){:.img-responsive .center}